 Repeat prescriptions

-We endeavor to process your repeat prescription request within 48 hours of receiving it.
+We endeavour to process your repeat prescription request within 48 hours of receiving it.
 Please allow longer for weekends and bank holidays.
 This is the time it will take for the prescription request to be reviewed, signed and sent to your pharmacy, this does not take into account how long it takes the pharmacy to dispense your medication.
 This varies from pharmacy to pharmacy so please ensure you leave enough time for the pharmacy to have your medication ready.
 For prescribing safety reasons the practice policy is to issue prescriptions no more than 7 days early.
 Should you require your prescription early please make sure you speak to the surgery before putting in your request.

 Non repeat (acute) prescriptions